 Personal loans can be useful when you want to borrow a relatively large amount, and would like more time to pay it back.
 A credit card may be more suitable for short-term borrowing.

 Personal loans can offer the opportunity to borrow more money than would be available using a credit card, sometimes as much as £25,000.
 Interest rates are also usually lower than they would be with a credit card, although they do vary.

-You might consider a personal loan to spread the cost of a big purchase like buying a car, paying for a wedding or for home improvements like getting a new kitchen or bathroom.
+You might consider a personal loan to spread the cost of a big purchase like:

 Personal loans can also be used to consolidate existing debts into one monthly repayment.
-This can be convenient in terms of having only one monthly payment to deal with, but bear in mind that extending your debt could mean you end up paying more interest.
+This can make it easier to manage your money, but bear in mind that extending your debt could mean you end up paying more interest.

 Each loan is advertised with a representative Annual Percentage Rate (APR), which you can use to quickly compare loans.
-This includes the interest rate, and any arrangement and other standard fees.
+This includes the interest rate, as well as any arrangement and other standard fees.

-You can use this to compare the cost of loans, but be aware that the representative APR advertised isn’t necessarily the interest rate you’ll get.
-The representative APR has to be available to at least 51 per cent of successful applicants, but the interest rate you get will depend on your personal financial circumstances, including your credit history.
+Remember, the representative APR advertised isn’t necessarily the interest rate you’ll get.
+The interest rate you get will depend on your personal financial circumstances, including your credit history.

-When you apply for a personal loan, you’ll need to have a good understanding of the costs you need to meet.
-For example, if it’s a dream kitchen, it will be helpful if you’ve priced up the materials and work involved and have a budget for the entire project, including materials and installation costs.
+When you apply for a personal loan, you’ll need to have a good understanding of all the costs you need to meet.
+For example, if it’s a new kitchen – you should budget for the entire project, including materials and installation costs.